RedstoneTools/redstonetools-telemetry/README.md

+# Archived

+This repository has been archived as the newer versions of the Redstone Tools mod no longer send telemetry data.

 # Telemetry Server

 This is a telemetry server written in Node.js that collects data from the redstone tools mod so we can better understand how the mod is being used